KtodaZ/HLLSeeder/README.md

 ## Installation

 - Download and extract the [release .zip](https://github.com/KtodaZ/HLLSeeder/releases) anywhere on your computer
+- If you are updating from an old version, delete the old version first
-- (Optional) Edit `config.bat` to configure Startup Time and server link
+- (Optional) Edit `config.txt` to configure Startup Time and server link.
+ESPT Members set the time to 10AM ET (in your local time)
 - Run setup.bat

 ## How this script works

-- Running setup.bat runs a program called [WakeupOnStandBy](https://dennisbabkin.com/wosb/) to wake up your computer at the scheduled time and open the configured URL
+- Running setup.bat creates a windows scheduled task that runs `runGame.bat` at the set time every day.
-- After the desired time, the game closes, unless you close runGame.bat before the configured time in `variables.bat`
+- After the desired time, the game closes, unless you close the running cmd before the configured time in `config.txt`